 Trails build local businesses; bicycle tourism is a growing segment of the tourism market benefiting businesses that are well connected to trails.
 Several recent studies have concluded that people walking and bicycling spend more money locally and help to support local economy.
-"Bicycle Friendly Districts"

-is a new concept, started in Long Beach, CA, that is focused on improving bicycle facilities in select districts that have neighborhood and business support in order to build community, increase physical activity, and make streets less congested.
+"Bicycle Friendly Districts" is a new concept, started in Long Beach, CA, that is focused on improving bicycle facilities in select districts that have neighborhood and business support in order to build community, increase physical activity, and make streets less congested.

-2. Traffic SafetyImprovements
+2. Roadway Improvements

-Roadway improvements to that increase bicycle safety utilization and attractiveness also enhance motorists' safety experience as well.
+Roadway improvements aimed at increased bicycle safety and attractiveness can enhance motorists' experience and safety as well.
 Bike lanes or bikeway shoulders minimize traffic flow impacts by providing bicyclists with a designated space and decrease degradation of the roadway edge, thereby increasing roadway life and decreasing roadway maintenance costs.

 Vehicle speed differential is the primary cause in a large percentage of roadway crashes and a deterrent to potential cyclists.
 A traffic calming approach being used successfully across the country is the striping of bike lanes to create narrower vehicular travel lanes.
-For cyclists, this approach serves the more important benefit of creating wider and safer non-motorized travel lanes.
+For cyclists, this approach serves the more important benefit of creating wider non-motorized travel lanes.